 Film loading is very easy.
 One merely places the film leader across the film plane and closes the door.
 That’s it.
 Film advance is almost silent.

 The viewfinder shows basic settings along the bottom of the window when the shutter button is pressed half way.

-This camera was sold with the EF 28-80mm f/3.5-5.6 zoom lens and this is the lens illustrated in the Instruction Book.
+This camera was usually sold sold with the EF 28-80mm f/3.5-5.6 zoom lens as the “kit” lens.